 Best movies like Lincoln@Gettysburg

 A unique, carefully handpicked, selection of the best movies like Lincoln@Gettysburg Starring David Strathairn, Robert Broski, Anthony Aroya, David Corradetti, and more.
-If you liked Lincoln@Gettysburg then you may also like: National Treasure: Book of Secrets, Old Glory, The Overland Telegraph, Juarez, Kansas Pacific and many more popular movies featured on this list.
+If you liked Lincoln@Gettysburg then you may also like: National Treasure: Book of Secrets, The Overland Telegraph, Juarez, Kansas Pacific, The Dramatic Life of Abraham Lincoln and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 An examination of how President Abraham Lincoln used contemporary telecommunications to his maximum advantage in the American Civil War.